 - In the novel Operation Chaos by Poul Anderson, the witch Virginia "Ginny" Matuchek has a cat named Svartalf as a familiar.

-    - In the Arcia Chronicles, Gerika keeps pet lynxes before and after she gains powers, but switches to ordinary cats when she pretends to be a swamp witch while healing Alexander in book five (which is lampshaded).
-She can also possess her cats and use them as conduits for her power (which probably explains it).
+- In the Arcia Chronicles, Gerika keeps pet lynxes before and after she gains powers, but switches to ordinary cats when she pretends to be a swamp witch while healing Alexander in book five.
+She can also possess her cats and use them as conduits for her power.

 - In The Hollows Rachel lives with a cat, though the cat doesn't seem to like her very much.

 - In The Worst Witch all witches receive a black cat.
 Except the loser protagonist, who gets a striped cat that can't balance on a broom (she then settles for carrying it in a bag).